-- difficulty establishing direct breastfeeding (as opposed to breastmilk feeding) and not wanting to pump and bottle feed only, which is a whole blog post in itself
+- Difficulty establishing direct breastfeeding (as opposed to breast milk feeding) and mom does not want to exclusively pump and bottle feed.

 If you are one of those mothers, these are some of the compelling reasons you should do what you need to do to get through those challenging times.

 Breastfeeding makes a difference in the health of babies.
 Some outcomes are short-term, some are life long.

 Some people love breastfeeding, some people can take it or leave it, and some people actually hate it.
 None of those feelings change the effect that breastfeeding has on a baby’s health.